maryclaireteahan/matchthemonster/README.md

   - I wanted to include a restart button.
 When I would press it the cards would flip back over but they wouldn't shuffle, also the timer would start immediately rather than from my first move.
 I edited the button so that the page reloads when it is pressed.

+Cards bug

+ - In order to make a match you need to click the first card to flip it and then the second card to flip it.
+If they don't match they flip back after 1 second and you can move onto your next choices.
+However, if you manage to click a third and fourth card before the first two cards flip back, it will disable the last two cards clicked.
+They will remain disabled so the user will be unable to finish the game.
+I had trouble fixing the bug by removing and reenabling the event listener.
+I researched my options and saw that I could freeze the clicks by locking the board for the same amount of time as it takes the cards to flip back, 1 sec.

 ### Validator Testing